 This article is definitely not about men grooming tips/men’s grooming tips – but rather than how to be well-groomed, we want to know the percentage of men that undergo good grooming.

-We’ve commissioned a survey to determine what drives men to groom themselves and the habits, products, and resources they use to achieve their grooming goals.
+We’ve commissioned a survey to determine what drives men to groom themselves, poor grooming habits, and the habits, products, and resources they use to achieve their grooming goals.

 Prim & Prep commissioned Pollfish to survey 600 men throughout the United States, aged 18+, for their habits and opinions about men’s grooming.